 - In the dialog box, enter the global module name, then click Create.

-To delete a module, click the module in the layout editor, then click the trash can delete icon in the module inspector.
+To delete a module, click the module in the layout editor, then click the trash can icon delete in the module inspector.
 Alternatively, you can right-click the module and select Delete module.